Which institution holds the most shares in East West Bancorp Inc. (EWBC)

 Sponsored

-The stock witnessed a -5.14% loss in the last 1 month and extending the period to 3 months gives it a -11.79%, and is -8.90% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 3.56% over the month.
+The stock witnessed a 1.02% gain in the last 1 month and extending the period to 3 months gives it a -9.20%, and is 0.58% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.45% over the week and 2.94% over the month.

 East West Bancorp Inc. (EWBC) Analyst Forecasts